 We were both children then and I loved him the only way a 22 year old Maha knew how: Stupidly and confusedly.
 We argued about religion – he was then an atheist, though now believes in God – and poetry.

-He read to me, we had dinner with his step-mum and father who called me “gregarious”, he read to me some more, he had dinner with my mother who called him “handsome” (he is, to this day, the only man whose met mama), we argued more, he read to me some more, we had dinner with his mother and he attempted to play the guitar only to find a condom wrapper inside of the guitar throwing us into a hysterical frenzy of laughter.
+He read to me, we had dinner with his step-mum and father who called me “gregarious”, he read to me some more, he had dinner with my mother who called him “handsome” (he is, to this day, the only man whose met mama), we argued more, he read to me some more, we had dinner with his mother and he attempted to play his mum’s boyfriend’s guitar only to find a condom wrapper inside of the guitar throwing us into a hysterical frenzy of laughter.

 Essentially, it was exactly what two 22 year olds look like in a relationship.